stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 }
 ```

-The Scala implementation for the ZIO generated gRPC classes will be for the interface:
+This maps to the Scala interface:

 ```scala
   /**